Does your DIY tool kit contain all that you need?

 Investing in the best tools is a sure way to make the most of a small DIY toolbox.
 If you splash out on equipment which is top of the range, you can bet that one item will see you through for many projects.
 You certainly won’t need to worry about having a spare to hand in case of an emergency.
 Of course, you can’t invest in the best unless you take the time to research before buying.

 It may be, then, that you want to head to sites like Plumb and Lined for equipment reviews.
 You may even want to ask around for recommendations.
 Either way, taking time here is sure to see even your small toolbox transforming your home.

 Invest in multi-purpose tools

-There are all manner of fantastic tools on the market nowadays, and many of them offer multiple benefits.
+There is all manner of fantastic tools on the market nowadays, and many of them offer multiple benefits.
 For example, many drills now come complete with multiple heads and attachments.
 These ensure that you can tackle a variety of DIY home projects with just that one tool to hand.
 If you invest in a drill with ten attachments, you effectively save yourself ten toolbox items.
 If you look out for benefits like these on everything you buy, you can more than halve your supply without losing any of your capabilities.

 General is best

 When you’re writing out your shopping list, it’s also worth noting that general equipment is usually best.
 Supplies such as drills, screwdrivers, and even sanders are necessary for near enough any project.